Belgian Stunner Savannah Prez Goes Full Smokeshow In Shiny Pink Bikini

 Savannah Prez gave her 916,000 Instagram followers something to look at on Wednesday, February 10, when she treated them to a smoldering new update.
-The Belgian model and fitness trainer took to the popular social media platform to share a photo of herself clad in a skimpy bikini that left little to the imagination.
+The Belgian model and fitness trainer took to the popular social media platform to share a photo of herself clad in a skimpy bikini.

 The photo showed Prez sitting on a sandy beach in Belgium, as she revealed via the geotag.
 She was facing the photographer, with one leg outstretched and the other bent.
 She tilted her head slightly, shooting a half-smile at the camera.

 Prez was dressed in a deep pink two-piece bathing suit made from a slightly shiny fabric.
 The garment included white lace, which added texture and contrast to it.
-The top had an underwire that pushed against her chest, helping to accentuate her cleavage.
+The top had an underwire that pushed against her chest, helping accentuate her cleavage.
 The bottoms tied into bows on the sides that sat high, highlighting her strong hips.

 Prez wore her light brown hair parted in the middle and styled in wavy strands, which she pulled over her shoulders.
 She accessorized her look with stylish jewelry, including heart-shaped earrings, bracelets and a delicate cross necklace.